We want to make sure roads, pavements and footpaths are kept clear and safe at all times.

 A Traffic Regulation Order is a legal document for a traffic restriction placed on street, for example, waiting and loading restrictions, a temporary closure, one way traffic, banned turns.

-You can view all Traffic Orders for Leeds City Council online by using
+You can view all permanent Traffic Orders for Leeds City Council online by using

 To apply please download and complete the